Search

 Arrears in child maintenance via the LBIO

-A client had not received child maintenance for more than six months.
-Because the maintenance had been established by the court, the LBIO could be engaged immediately.
-The bureau seized the ex-partner’s income and recovered the overdue payments.
+Because the maintenance had been established by the court, the LBIO could be engaged directly without prior proceedings.
+The bureau seized the ex-partner’s income via the employer and recovered the overdue payments.
+There were no costs associated with this procedure for the receiving parent; engaging the LBIO is free of charge for those receiving maintenance.

 Ex-partner refuses to cooperate with modification